temporalio/documentation/blog/2021-01-05-auto-setup.md

 ```

 These are intentionally generically named, for demo purposes (eg [for code samples](https://github.com/temporalio/samples-go/blob/77728cf7c38570898b2c90bf6eb0720c7f5fb30d/searchattributes/searchattributes_workflow.go#L56-L63)) and for ease of use (since they are already set up, you don't have to add them when you find you need them later).
 As you advance in your usage, you may wish to drop this step in favor of better named and specified attributes - just keep in mind that you are [limited to a maximum of 100](https://docs.temporal.io/docs/server/production-deployment/#server-limits).

+## Closing Thoughts

+Now that you have a better idea of where Temporal Server ends and optional tooling begins, you can hopefully better adapt Temporal to your preferred infrastructure and recovery/upgrade tooling, and have more confidence in debugging issues as you support Temporal at your company.
+We are also working on more one-click-deploy solutions to other vendors like [Render](https://github.com/sw-yx/temporal-render).

+If you have followup questions, please feel free to ask on [Discourse](https://community.temporal.io) or [Slack](https://temporal.io/slack)!